ETF Academy Index Funds

 Source: SPIVA Scorecard; 31.12.2021.

-Index funds: Why doesn’t everybody use them?
+Why doesn’t everybody use index funds?

 The answer is that index funds are relatively new and more people use them every year.
 ETFs, vehicles which specifically aim to replicate an index, have been steadily gaining market share in Europe.
 Currently, about 12% of assets are invested in them.
 In this respect, Europe lags behind the U.S., where index funds already account for the double.
 In both regions, the trend is upwards.